unswexplains/unswexplains.github.io/dcc56fe2d98d/content.md

 Here's how it works.
 There are three possibilities for what would have happened if you'd played the usual music:

-1. They would have stayed less long.
+1. They would have stayed less long
-1. They would have stayed equally long.
+1. They would have stayed equally long
-1. They would have stayed longer.
+1. They would have stayed longer

 And here are the answers to your causal question in each case:

-1. The slower music caused them to stay longer.
+1. The slower music caused them to stay longer
 1. The slower music had no causal effect
 1. The slower music caused them to leave sooner